You couldn’t make it up! Shocking footage of driver putting on her make-up at the wheel

 “Warwickshire Police and partners will be running regular operations using the National Highways HGV this year and whilst we always choose to educate drivers first, due to the high stakes involved in some driving offences, officers will be robust in their actions against the motorists involved.”

-Caption: One of the unmarked Operation Tramline HGVs
+One of the unmarked Operation Tramline HGVs.

 Seven forces are taking part in Operation Vertebrae – Lancashire, Cumbria, Merseyside, Greater Manchester, Cheshire, Warwickshire Police and Central Motorway Police Group as well as the North West Commercial Vehicle Unit, North West Motorway Policing Group and a number of local road safety partnerships.